Published: July 24, 2020

 If you are heeding these warnings and trying to reduce your sugar consumption, while at the same time satisfying your “sweet tooth”, you may be considering foods and beverages sweetened with sugar substitutes.

-At a time when the number of people who are overweight or obese is increasing across all age groups, foods and beverages sweetened with sugar substitutes are seemingly acceptable products to assuage a sweet tooth and improve health.
+At a time when the number of people who are overweight or obese is increasing across all age groups, foods and beverages sweetened with sugar substitutes are becoming increasingly popular.

 In addition, artificially sweetened beverages and foods are also unlikely to cause dental caries.
 Oral health has also been associated with heart health.